John Heisman: Early coaching career: Oberlin and Buchtel

-1892

 On his 1892 team, Heisman's trainer was Clarence Hemingway, the father of author Ernest Hemingway and one of his linemen was the first Hawaiian to play college football, the future politician John Henry Wise.
 The team beat Ohio State twice, and considered itself undefeated at the end of the season.
 However, the outcome of its game against Michigan is still in dispute.
 Michigan declared it had won the game, 26–24, but Oberlin said it won 24–22.
 The referee, an Oberlin substitute player, had ruled that time had expired.
 The umpire, a Michigan supporter, ruled otherwise.
 Michigan's George Jewett, who had scored all of his team's points and was the school's first black player, then ran for a touchdown with no Oberlin players on the field.
 The Michigan Daily and Detroit Tribune reported that Michigan had won the game, while The Oberlin News and The Oberlin Review reported that Oberlin had won.

-1893

 In 1893, Heisman became the football and baseball coach at Buchtel College.
 A disappointing baseball season was made up for by a 5–2 football season.
 It was then customary for the center to begin a play by rolling or kicking the ball backwards, but this proved difficult for Buchtel's unusually tall quarterback Harry Clark.
 Under Heisman, the center began tossing the ball to Clark, a practice that eventually evolved into the snap.

 The first school to officially defeat Heisman was Case School of Applied Science, known today as Case Western Reserve.

-1894

 Buchtel won a single game against Ohio State at the Ohio State Fair before Heisman returned to Oberlin in 1894, posting a 4–3–1 record, including losses to Michigan and undefeated Penn State.
 The Penn State game ended with a fair catch and free kick, which resulted in a field goal for Penn State.
 Referees were confused whether teams could kick a field goal or had to punt on a free kick, and the game ended 6–4 in favor of Oberlin, but Walter Camp over-ruled the game officials, allowing Penn State its extra free kick and the victory 9–6.